scvalex/ltc/docs/final.md

 When writing simple integers, LTc performs approximately $27$ writes per second.
 For comparison, SQLite, a widely used embedded database, performs approximately $76$ writes per second.
-So, it is about $2.8$ times faster.
+So, SQLite is about
+$2.8$ times faster.

 Again, we attribute this problem to the completely unoptimized data store, and we believe that replacing it would at least bring LTc on